 Step 3: Copy Your Key

 After creation, the portal displays your full API key.
-Copy it and store it in a secure location such as:
+Copy it and store it in a secure location such as:- Environment variables

 - A secrets manager (AWS Secrets Manager, HashiCorp Vault, etc.)